Was braucht es... um die Tour Divide zu gewinnen? Ulrich Bartholmös über seinen Sieg bei der Mutter aller unsupported-Rennen

 Products with a long service life, up to 5 years warranty

-All products come with CO2 neutral shipping
+All products come with CO2 neutral shipping, e.g. DHL GoGreen Plus

 PVC free products and avoidance of plastic waste

-Eco-electricity & wind gas from Greenpeace Energy
+Eco-stream & wind gas from Green Planet Energy

 Fleet consists of E-vehicles or wheels